We may earn commission from affiliate links →

 Croatia has some of the finest beaches in the world.
 Granted, a lot of our coast may be craggy and filled with pebbles that could be unpleasant for some (not me, I love it), but if you know where to look, you can find some of the most gorgeous sandy beaches on the planet.
 Furthermore, there are also some magnificent places for diving and snorkeling in Croatia.

-Below is a look at a few of the areas you need to check out during your stay in Croatia if you are looking for some offshore adventure or sandy relaxation.
-And who isn’t, right?
+Below is a look at a few areas you need to check out during your stay in Croatia if you are looking for some offshore adventure or sandy relaxation.
+And who isn’t?

 I’ll be frank, you won’t find the most amazing sea life on the planet in Croatia, as it’s certainly not a place that is full of Finding Nemo-esque creatures and huge reefs.
 Sorry.